A dump backup writes file system data from disk to tape using a predefined process.

 |5||Data ONTAP writes the ACL information (if applicable) to tape.|

 The dump backup uses a Snapshot copy of your data for the backup.
-Therefore, you do not have to take the or volume offline before initiating the backup.
+Therefore, you do not have to take the storage system or volume offline before initiating the backup.

 When Data ONTAP performs multiple dump backups simultaneously, the dump engine creates multiple Snapshot copies.
 For example, if Data ONTAP is running two dump backups simultaneously, you find the following Snapshot copies in the volumes from which data is being backed up: snapshot_for_backup.0 and snapshot_for_backup.1